brucehoff/rstudio-service-catalog/README.md

 An RStudio Docker image suitable for the Sage Service Catalog Notebook product

-This is based on the Packer-built AMI defined [here](https://github.com/rstudio/rstudio/blob/main/dependencies/linux/install-dependencies-jammy)

 In addition to R-Studio, the image has commonly used R packages: `tidyverse`, `devtools`, `BiocManager`, `synapser`.

 To run: